shai987/MyBank/README.md

 # Mybank
-This project is a website for bank using local storage, JavaScript, Angular, CSS, HTML.
+This project is a website for bank using local storage, JavaScript, Angular, CSS, HTML.<br />
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.

 ## Development server